sustainable-rails/log_method/README.md

 ## Why can't I just `Rails.logger.info`?

-Almost every operation in your Rails app is operating on some piece of data, so it's extrmely useful to know what that piece of data was.
+Almost every operation in your Rails app is operating on some piece of data, so it's extremely useful to know what that piece of data was.
 It's also extremely useful to know where in the codebase the message originated.
 Lastly, the entire point of request ids/trace ids is to put them in log messages *and* it's nice to know who was logged in doing the operation.